ivanpk938/html-webpack-scripts-plugin/README.md

 `<script type="text/javascript" src="/bundle/vendor.0a78e31b5c440.js"></script>`.
 It won't give you additional control over those scripts.

-But if you want additional control over those scripts `html-webpack-scripts-plugin` will help!
+But if you want to get additional control over those scripts `html-webpack-scripts-plugin` will help!

 ### Additional control